Matt-Halligan/Cryptology/1 - Simple Cryptosystems/README.md

 3. Permutation Cipher Decryption for Block Size m = 9

-- This script decrypts a permutation cipher using the permutation key

-π = [9, 5, 3, 2, 1, 7, 4, 6, 8]
+- This script decrypts a permutation cipher using the permutation key: π = [9, 5, 3, 2, 1, 7, 4, 6, 8]